Kutas-Co/pysaka-backend/README.md

 ### Prerequisites

-*   You must have node & npm installed.
-You may [download it here](https://nodejs.org/uk/download/)
+*   You must have Laravel requirements installed.
+You may check them [here](https://laravel.com/docs/9.x/deployment#server-requirements)

 ### Installation